-Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Removal and demolition of a structure excluding: (a) Waitara and Pātea River control arms; (b) Main Breakwater or Lee Breakwater; and (c) petroleum production installations and associated pipelines; and any associated: (d) occupation of space in the common marine and coastal area; (e) disturbance of the foreshore or seabed; (f) deposition in, on or under the foreshore or seabed; and (g) discharge of contaminants and the activity does not come within or comply with Rule 43 Note: If the activity does not come within or meet the standards, terms and conditions in this Rule refer to Rule 45.
-44 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Port Controlled (a) The activity does not have an adverse effect on significant indigenous biodiversity, including those identified in Schedule 4 [Significant indigenous biodiversity]: (b) activity does not have a significant adverse effect on the values associated with taonga species identified in Schedule 5 [Taonga species]; and (c) the activity is not located within any historic heritage site identified in Schedule 6A and B [Historic heritage] or any other archaeological site. (d) effects on other authorised structure or activities; (e) effects on water quality; (e) effects on natural character, feature and landscapes values; (f) effects on indigenous biodiversity values; (g) effects on amenity values, including surf breaks; (i) effects on navigation; (k) effects on other authorised structure or activities; (g) effects on natural character, feature and landscapes values; (g) effects on cultural and historic heritage values; (g) effects on amenity values, including surf breaks; (ii) effects on navigation; (k) effects on navigation; (k) effects on navigation; (k) effects on other authorised structure or activities; (m) duration of consent; and (n) review of consent conditions.
-Activity-based Policies 25, 41, 43, 44,
+Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Removal and demolition of a structure excluding: (a) Waitara and Pātea River control arms; (b) Main Breakwater or Lee Breakwater; and (c) petroleum production installations and associated pipelines; and includes any associated: (d) occupation of space in the common marine and coastal area; (e) disturbance of the foreshore or seabed; (f) deposition in, on or under the foreshore or seabed; and (g) discharge of contaminants and the activity does not come within or comply with Rule 45.
+Note: If the activity does not come within or meet the standards, terms and conditions in this rule refer to Rule 47.
+46 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Port Controlled (a) The activity does not have an adverse effect on significant indigenous biodiversity, including those identified in Schedule 4 [Significant indigenous biodiversity]; (b) activity does not have a significant adverse effect on the values associated with taonga species identified in Schedule 5 [Taonga species]; and (c) the activity is not located within any historic heritage site identified in Schedule 6A and B [Historic heritage] or any other archaeological site. (d) effects on other authorised structures or activities; (e) sediment movement and erosion; (d) effects on water quality; (e) effects on natural character, features and landscapes values; (f) effects on cultural and historic heritage values; (g) effects on cultural and historic heritage values; (i) effects on amenity values, including surf breaks; (ii) effects on navigation; (k) effects on navigation; (k) effects on navigation; (k) effects on coupation on public access; (ii) monitoring and information requirements; (m) duration of consent; and (n) review of consent conditions.
+General Policies 1 to 24 and Activity-based Policies 25, 41, 43, 44, 45, 47, 52

-Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Removal and demolition of a structure and any associated: (a) occupation of space in the common marine and coastal area; (b) disturbance of the foreshore or seabed; (c) deposition in, on or under the foreshore or seabed; and (d) discharge of contaminants and the activity does not come within or comply with Rules 43 or 44.
-45 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Port Discretionary General Policies 1 to 24 and Activity-based Policies 25, 41, 43, 44, 45, 47, 52
+Activity Rule Coastal management area Classification Standards/terms/conditions Matters of control/discretion Policy reference Removal and demolition of a structure and any associated: (a) occupation of space in the common marine and coastal area; (b) disturbance of the foreshore or seabed; (c) deposition in, on or under the foreshore or seabed; and (d) discharge of contaminants and the activity does not come within or comply with Rules 45 or 46.
+47 Outstanding Value Estuaries Unmodified Estuaries Modified Open Coast Port Discretionary General Policies 1 to 24 and Activity-based Policies 25, 41, 43, 44, 45, 47, 52